Building Dreams, Crafting Realities

 Moreover, while CAD greatly enhances design accuracy, it is crucial to remember that it is a tool and not a substitute for engineering expertise.
 Engineers must exercise caution and critical thinking to ensure that the designs produced by CAD software meet safety and regulatory standards.

-8. Future trends and innovations in CAD for structural engineering
+8. Future trends in CAD in structural engineering will continue to push the boundaries of design capabilities.

 As technology continues to advance at a rapid pace, the field of computer-aided design (CAD) for structural engineering is also evolving.
 Future trends and innovations in CAD are set to revolutionize the way structural engineers design and construct buildings and infrastructure.